 —Cesar Garrido, WFH President

-There are many ways you can bring attention to hemophilia and other inherited bleeding disorders in your local and global community to raise awareness of the need for inclusion in national policy today.
+There are many ways you can bring attention to hemophilia and other inherited bleeding disorders in your local and global community to raise awareness of the need for inclusion in national policy.
 We have a vast resource of material available that you can download for free:

-Whether you are a person with a bleeding disorder, part of a national member organization (NMO), or a healthcare professional, here are just a few things you can do to get involved today:
+Whether you are a person with a bleeding disorder, a national member organization (NMO), or a healthcare professional, here are just a few things you can do to get started:

-- Get social by posting about inherited bleeding disorders on Facebook, Twitter and LinkedIn using the #WorldHemophiliaDay, #WHD2022, and #LightItUpRed hashtag
+- Get social by posting about inherited bleeding disorders on Facebook, Twitter and LinkedIn using the #WorldHemophiliaDay, #WHD2023, and #LightItUpRed hashtags

 - Participate in the World Hemophilia Day Light it Up Red campaign.
 Last year, thousands of people worldwide showed their support—while respecting local COVID-19 requirements—by lighting up 100+ landmarks red in cities across the world

-- Support our global advocacy efforts by making a donation or organizing a fundraising event
+- Support our global advocacy efforts by donating or organizing a fundraising event

 - Contact your local national member organization (NMO), to find out how you can support them